goehlemichael/terraform-podcast/README.md

  - a file named explicit.txt = true, false

 alternate - using aws cli
+From inside a folder with a single folder for each podcast episode

-  Download contents of s3 content bucket
+  Download contents of s3 content bucket to the directory you are in

     aws s3 sync s3://bucketname .

-  sync to the s3 content bucket
+  sync the contents of the directory you are in with the s3 content bucket

     aws s3 sync . s3://bucketname